RobinLinus/coins-legacy/bitcoin-lite-network.md

 - An ***extended block*** is a regular block plus a SPV inclusion proof for every spending input.
 - A ***pruned block*** is pruned down to its unspent outputs as described in Satoshi's whitepaper.

-These three structures imply the *circle of proofs*:
+These four structures imply the *circle of proofs*:

 **The old, *pruned blocks* imply the *block extensions* to prove the new blocks.**